Edie Farwell, Founder and Director

 Edie works closely with the Buckminster Fuller Institute and in 2009 served on the jury for the Buckminster Fuller Challenge to award a $100,000 prize to support the development and implementation of a solution that has significant potential to solve humanity’s most pressing problems.

-She lives in the Cobb Hill Cohousing experiment in sustainable living that Donella Meadows co-founded in Hartland, Vermont.
+She raised her two sons at the Cobb Hill Cohousing experiment in sustainable living that Donella Meadows co-founded in Hartland, Vermont.
+She now lives with her family in Norwich, Vermont.

 Jay Mead, Art of Sustainability